Habitat Classification from Ground-Level Imagery Using Deep Neural Networks: Materials and Methods

 Our implementation was based on the PyTorch library.
 The AdamW~\citep{loshchilov2017decoupled} optimiser was chosen for model training.
 The learning rate, weight decay, and the batch size were tuned to $5 \times 10^{-6}$, 0.05, and 16 respectively.
 With respect to the data preprocessing pipeline during training, images were first resized to 384 $\times$ 384 and then applied with random crop and rotation transformation before being fed to the model.
 The model was trained for 50 epochs as the learning performance was saturated by this point.
 In terms of the hardware, all of our experiments were run on a single NVIDIA 4090 GPU with 24GB memory.

-For hyperparameters unique to SupCon, we followed its original settings in proposed \cite{khosla2020supervised}.
-During the pretraining stage, the projection head used was a two-layer MLP with the ReLu activation.
+For hyperparameters unique to SupCon, we followed its original settings proposed in \cite{khosla2020supervised}.
+During the pretraining stage, the projection head used was a two-layer MLP with the ReLU activation.
 The batch size was doubled by independently applying data transformations of random crop and rotation for two times.
 The temperature in the contrastive loss was set to 0.1.
-The pretraining stopped at 50 epochs as we found the classifier performed best during the transfer learning stage with the resulting image encoder.
+Contrastive pretraining was conducted for 100 epochs.
+However, we found the transfer performance using the pretrained image encoder plateaued after 50 epochs.
+Accordingly, the image encoder pretrained for 50 epochs was adopted for the transfer learning experiments.